-Plaintiff Joseph Goings filed his Complaint against Defendants on November 24, 2010, which included claims of excessive force, false arrest, and violations of his Constitutional rights relating to a DUI arrest that occurred on November 29, 2008.
+Plaintiff Joseph Goings filed his Complaint against Defendants on November 24, 2010, which included claims of false arrest, failure to supervise employees, and violations of his Constitutional rights relating to a DUI arrest that occurred on November 29, 2008.
 (Doc.
 1.)
 He also filed a Motion to Proceed Without Prepayment of Fees (IFP application), which includes an Affidavit of Financial Status (Doc.
 3, sealed), as well as a Motion for Appointment of Counsel.
 (Doc.
 4.)
 Having reviewed Plaintiff's motions, as well as his Complaint, the Court is prepared to rule.